nicolar/maint-http/README.md

 # maint-http

-Fast-superlight http "backup" backend for haproxy<br>
+Fast-superlight http "backup" backend for haproxy
 This is designed to serve static http pages for maintenance purposes.

 ## Usage